csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 1. **Process** is adhered to every time you make a commit.
 2. **Automation** means that you don’t need to lift a finger, but still get nicely formatted commit messages every time.
-3. **Consitency** means that you could roll the template out across your team and get identical commit messages from everyone.
+3. **Consistency** means that you could roll the template out across your team and get identical commit messages from everyone.

 Luckily, Git commit templates are incredibly simple to set up.
 Start by creating